falkonprods/DAOist/README.md

 The available commands for interacting with AWS are:

-- `yarn run deploy <function>` Creates or updates a function and removes it from api gateway.
+- `yarn run deploy <function>` Creates or updates a function and adds it to api gateway.
 - `yarn run destroy <function>` Destroys the function and removes it from api gateway.

 ## Testing